 In essence, cloud-computing takes the hardware and software you used to have to buy, install, and maintain yourself and makes it available as a service, like a utility that you simply access online and pay for as required.
 Hence the expression Software-as-a-Service.
 It makes your local server a thing of the past, as all your data is now stored in a secure data center somewhere in, let’s say, Idaho.
 You can access great business apps like POS Software, loyalty, employee scheduling, sales management and more online without ever having to actually buy the software.

 Still have questions about cloud computing?
 Here’s a great intro video by Salesforce:

 With cloud-based POS software, your data (all your sales, customer emails, tax information, and more) is stored in a secure, off-site data center.
 That means that you don’t have to worry about your data being lost because your systems crashed, your electricity went out, or simply because you dropped marinara sauce on your server.
 What’s more is this kind of storage is infinitely and quickly scalable, so storing more data is as simple as clicking a button to access more storage.

 Small and growing business owners often spend absurd amounts of time in their shops.
 Being able to keep an eye on your store from your phone or laptop while on a train, stuck in traffic, or while having a glass of wine on the couch gives the owner the freedom to do other things in life while still maintaining control of their business.
 The best POS Software even comes with data reporting apps for your smartphone, so you can keep your finger on the beating pulse of your business.

 3. Easy Installation

 The days of having to rely on a consultant to come out and install your POS Software are over.
-Nowadays you can simply download an app, sign up online, and input all of your own inventory and prices.
+Nowadays you can download an app, sign up online, and input all of your inventory and prices.
 Again, scaling with the cloud is simple too.
 Want another register?
-Simply buy an additional tablet and download the relevant app.
+Just buy an additional tablet and download the relevant app.